 Rest and Relax

 Resting and relaxing when you can is important.
-When you get any time use it to wind down and care for yourself.
+When you get any time, use it to wind down and care for yourself.
 Rest when you can and leave the household chores.
-As long as you do the basics to keep your kitchen and bathroom clean most other things can wait.
-Have a sleep naps can make everything feel easier to cope with.
+As long as you do the basics to keep your kitchen and bathroom clean, most other things can wait.
+Having rest can make everything feel easier to cope with.

 Make contact with others